kexiZeroing/kexiZeroing.github.io/src/blog/screen-webcam-recording.md

 }
 ```

+> `getUserMedia()` is a powerful feature which can only be used in secure contexts; in insecure contexts, `navigator.mediaDevices` is undefined.
+A secure context is a page loaded using HTTPS or the `file://` URL scheme, or a page loaded from `localhost`.
+>
+> In addition, user permission is always required to access the user's audio and video inputs.
+Only a window's top-level document context for a valid origin can even request permission to use it.
+Otherwise, the user will never even be asked for permission to use the input devices.

 Similar to our screen share stream, we want to use the result of this video stream in our canvas, so we’ll need to pass this stream along to a `<video>` element for decoding for later use in our canvas drawing.

 ```js